ixofoundation/ixo-blockchain/x/payments/spec/03_messages.md

 ## MsgCreatePaymentTemplate

-Bonds can be created by any address using `MsgAddDid`.
+PaymentTemplate can be created by any address using `MsgCreatePaymentTemplate`.

 | **Field**              | **Type**           | **Description**                                                                                               |
 |:-----------------------|:-----------------  |:--------------------------------------------------------------------------------------------------------------|